viragored/Binary-LEDs-clock/README.md

 * Blinking = network connected
 * No light when the time is displayed

 I've tested the code as far as I'm able, and think it all works as it should.
 But I can't actually test the Daylight Saving Time switch for quite a while - when it  happens I'll know if my testing was good enough.

-If the clock happens to start up between 00.00 and 03.01, it won't do an update time sync so could miss a Daylight Saving Time change.
+If the clock happens to start up between 00.00 and 03.01, it won't do an update time sync so could miss a Daylight Saving Time change on that occasion.
 (If someone would like to kill that bug and send a Pull request, I'd be delighted!)

 There are some "print" commands commented out.
 They helped me get everything working properly so I have left them in.
 ### LEDtest.py